The Jolly Balloon Man - A Commander Deck Tech

 The One-Two Punchline

 The Jolly Balloon Man is a commander that does a very good impression of Kiki-Jiki, Mirror Breaker.
 The card is almost as easy to break open as Kiki-Jiki, too, due to the inherent lack of necessary combo-proofing measures seen on so many other cards nowadays.
-It also doesn't hurt that he has one additional color and that this color likes effects that trigger off of something entering the battlefield.
+It also doesn't hurt that he has one additional color, one that likes effects that trigger off of something entering the battlefield.
 The addition of white soups up the concepts of a Kiki-Jiki or Splinter Twin build tenfold, and we have ways to truly capitalize on this.

 Want a Balloon, Georgie?